Planned community: Netherlands

 One of the 12 provinces of the Netherlands, Flevoland (pop.
 437,000 in 2022), was reclaimed from the Zuiderzee (Southern Sea).
 After a flood in 1916, it was decided that the Zuiderzee, an inland sea within the Netherlands, would be closed and reclaimed.
 In 1932, a causeway (the Afsluitdijk) was completed, which closed off the sea completely.
-The Zuiderzee was subsequently called IJsselmeer (IJssel-lake) and its previously salty water became fresh.
+The Zuiderzee was subsequently called IJsselmeer (IJssel Lake), and its previously salty water became fresh.

-The first part of the new lake that was reclaimed was the Noordoostpolder (Northeast polder).
-This new land included, among others, the former island of Urk and it was included with the province of Overijssel.
+The first part of the new lake that was reclaimed was the Noordoostpolder (Northeast Polder).
+This new land included, among others, the former island of Urk, and it was included with the province of Overijssel.
 After this, other parts were also reclaimed: the eastern part in 1957 (Oost-Flevoland) and the southern part (Zuid-Flevoland) in 1968.
 The municipalities on the three parts voted to become a separate province, which happened in 1986.

 The capital of Flevoland is Lelystad, but the biggest city is Almere (pop.
 219,000 in 2022), which was founded in 1975.
-Apart from these two larger cities, several 'New Villages' were built.
-In the Noordoostpolder the central town of Emmeloord is surrounded by ten villages, all on cycling distance from Emmeloord since that was the most popular way of transport in the 1940s (and it's still very popular).
+Apart from these two larger cities, several 'new villages' were built.
+In the Noordoostpolder, the central town of Emmeloord is surrounded by ten villages, all in cycling distance from Emmeloord since that was the most popular way of transport in the 1940s (and it is still very popular).
 Most noteworthy of these villages is Nagele which was designed by famous modern architects of the time, Gerrit Rietveld, Aldo van Eyck, Willem Wissing and Jaap Bakema among them.
-The other villages were built in a more traditional/vernacular style.
-In the more recent Flevolandpolders four more 'New Villages' were built.
-Initially more villages were planned, but the introduction of cars made fewer but larger villages possible.
+The other villages were built in a more traditional, or vernacular, style.
+In the more recent Flevolandpolders, four more 'new villages' were built.
+Initially, more villages were planned, but the introduction of cars made fewer but larger villages possible.

 New towns outside Flevoland are Hoofddorp and IJmuiden near Amsterdam, Hellevoetsluis and Spijkenisse near Rotterdam and the navy port Den Helder.
 Elburg is an example of a planned city in the medieval period.

 The cities of Almere, Capelle aan den IJssel, Haarlemmermeer (also a reclaimed polder, 19th century), Nieuwegein, Purmerend and Zoetermeer are members of the European New Town Platform.

 North Macedonia

-The Municipality of Aerodrom within the City of Skopje is a planned community.
+The Municipality of Aerodrom within the city of Skopje is a planned community.